VerstraeteBert/WeatherApp/README.md

 ### Setup
 Checkout
 Run dep ensure in project root
-Manually run migrations (in ./migrations folder)
-Copy .env.example to .env and enter your MySql config
+Copy .env.example to .env and enter your MySql config / desired port
-Build and run main.go (in ./cmd folder)
+Make sure you have a database with name "weatherdb" and then run make migrate Run make build to start the server

 ### Endpoints
 Readings: